GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         Specifies how often we update the local catalog of data available on the remote server and pruning expired data sets [1d].
 Allowable time units are **d** (days), **w** (week), **o** (month, here 30 days).
+        To turn off periodic updates entirely, specify interval as "off", "never", "infinity", or just 0.

     **GMT_EXPORT_TYPE**
         This setting is only used by external interfaces and controls the